 - The Arts Commission meets on the first Wednesday of every month at 3:00 p.m. in the Council Chambers at Hayden City Hall.

 - Current Meeting Agenda and Previous Meeting Minutes

-‘Epiphany’ - The Hayden Arts Commission, in collaboration with the City of Hayden, Hayden Library, and Hayden Urban Renewal Agency, installed a piece of commissioned freestanding art at the Hayden Library, next to the new Peak Tennis facility, in November 2015.
-102 artists submitted proposals and five finalists were selected.
-These finalists presented scaled models of their proposals at the library to allow for public feedback.
-After reviewing the public comments, the committee selected the finalist, Michael Horswill’s ‘Epiphany.’
-The trio of sculptures entitled “Epiphany” represent an active mind, reflecting the Hayden Public Library’s purpose of educating and providing our community with a world of resources.
-The title’s meaning related to the amazing moments in life when, as Webster says, we experience “an illuminating discovery, realization, or disclosure.”
-Michael Horswill is a local artist and art instructor at NIC.
+The Hayden Arts Commission, in collaboration with the City of Hayden, Hayden Library, and the Hayden Urban Renewal Agency, dedicated Ephiphany in November 2015.
+The trio of sculptures entitled Epiphany represents an active mind, reflecting the Hayden Public Library’s purpose of educating and providing our community with a world of resources.
+The title’s meaning is related to the amazing moments in life when, as Webster says, we experience “an illuminating discovery, realization, or disclosure.”
+Michael Horswill is a local artist and art instructor at North Idaho College.”